camunda-community-hub/zeebe-client-node-js/README.md

 ### Initial Connection Tolerance

-Some broker connections can initially emit error messages - for example: when connecting to Camunda Cloud, during TLS negotiation and OAuth authentication, the eager commands used to detect connection status will fail, and the library will report connection errors.
+Some broker connections can initially emit error messages - for example: when connecting to Camunda SaaS, during TLS negotiation and OAuth authentication, the eager commands used to detect connection status will fail, and the library will report connection errors.

 Since this is expected behaviour - a _characteristic of that particular connection_ - the library has a configurable "_initial connection tolerance_".
 This is a number of milliseconds representing the expected window in which these errors will occur on initial connection.

-If the library detects that you are connecting to Camunda Cloud, it sets this window to five seconds (5000 milliseconds).
-In some environments and under some conditions this may not be sufficient (like connecting to Camunda Cloud from your apartment Wi-fi in South Brisbane, Australia on a rainy day while the microwave link to the next suburb's ADSL exchange is degraded).
+If the library detects that you are connecting to Camunda SaaS, it sets this window to five seconds (5000 milliseconds).
+In some environments and under some conditions this may not be sufficient.

 You can set an explicit value for this using the environment variable `ZEEBE_INITIAL_CONNECTION_TOLERANCE`, set to a number of milliseconds.